You've likely noticed that many courses end with a letter. Maybe you have heard of (or taken) CS106A or English 9CE. But what do those letters mean?

 - A-B-C will sometimes refer to a sequence of courses, but not always--you can usually tell from the course descriptions and prerequisites.

-- A is often used to denote a 1-unit auxiliary course or a course with an additional auxiliary component, such as CS103A or Math51A, although there are many different ways auxiliary courses are presented.
+- A may also be used to denote a 1-unit auxiliary course or a course with an additional auxiliary component, such as CS103A or Math51A, although there are many different ways auxiliary courses are presented.

 See if the courses in your department show a pattern, or consult the department SSO

-, your UAR Academic Advising Director, your UAR AARC advisor, or your Major Advisor.
+, your Academic Advising Director, AARC Advisor, or your Major Advisor.